Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Holographic classical and quantum correlations

 \paragraph{Quantum discord.---} Let us now examine the properties of quantum discord~\cite{Henderson_2001,PhysRevLett.88.017901,Zurek_2000}. \begin{enumerate} \item $0\le D(A|B)\le I(A:B)$ \item $D(A|B)\le S_B$ \item $D(A|B)=0$ if and only if $\rho_{AB}$ quantum-classical \item For pure states, $D(A|B)=S_A=S_B$ \item $D(A|B)$ is invariant under local unitary transformations \item $D(A|B)$ is monotone under local operation on $A$ \end{enumerate} Holographic discord also satisfies these properties as expected.
 Property (1) follows from $0\le J_W\le I$ and property (2) follows from $E_W(A:C)\le S_C=S_{AB}$.
 To see property (3), we first argue that geometrically separable states are geometrically product states.
 By ``geometrically," we mean neglecting any subleading order in $G_N$.
-Holographic faithful entanglement measures such as the entanglement of formation $E_F(A:B)=E_W(A:B)$ and the squashed entanglement $E_{sq}(A:B)=I(A:B)/2$ vanish if and only if the entanglement wedges of $A$ and $B$ are mutually separated.
-This is if and only if $I(A:B)=0$, implying $AB$ is (geometrically) a product state.
-Thus, holographic separable states are product states.
-Since a quantum-classical state $\rho_{AB}=\sum_i \rho_i^A\otimes \dyad{i}_B$ is a separable state, it must be a product state in holography if it exists.
+In holography one conjectures $E_F(A:B)=E_W(A:B)$~\cite{Mori:2024gwe} and $E_{sq}(A:B)=I(A:B)/2$~\cite{Cheng:2019aqf,Umemoto:2018jpc,Takayanagi:2017knl}.
+Since these vanish if and only if $A$ and $B$ are geometrically disconnected, any separable state must correspond to a disconnected wedge in the bulk, which implies holographic separable states are product states (to the leading order).
+Since a QC state $\rho_{AB}=\sum_i \rho_i^A\otimes \dyad{i}_B$ is a separable state, it must be a product state in holography if it exists.
 Hence, what we need to show is $D_W(A|B)=0$ if and only if $I(A:B)=0$ in holography. $(\Rightarrow)$: From $E_W\ge I/2$, we have $D_W(A|B)\ge I(A:B)/2$.
 This means $D_W(A|B)=0$ implies $I(A:B)=0$. $(\Leftarrow)$: $I(A:B)=0$ implies $E_W(A:C)=S_A$.
 Then, $D_W(A|B)=I(A:B)=0$.
 This concludes the holographic proof of property (3).
 Property (4) follows from $E_W(A:C)=S_{AB}=0$ for pure $AB$.
 Property (5) follows from the same reason as the invariance of $J(A|B)$.
 To show property (6), we need to show $D_W(AC|B)\ge D_W(A|B)$.
 In fact, this is equivalent to the monotonicity of the classical correlation \eqref{eq:mono-J}.
 Given its proof, property (6) is shown.

 It is worth noting that from property (3), one can easily see quantum discord vanishes for any two parties of the GHZ state $\ket{\mathrm{GHZ}}=\frac{1}{\sqrt{d}}\sum_{i=1}^d \ket{iii}_{ABC}$ while it does not for the (generalized $n$-qubit) W state $\ket{\mathrm{W}}=\frac{1}{\sqrt{n}}(\ket{10\cdots 0}+\ket{01\cdots 0}+\cdots +\ket{00\cdots 1})$.
 Thus, it can distinguish some tripartite entanglement, at least the GHZ type from others.
 As discussed, $D_W=0$ if and only if $I=0$, implying no (geometric) entanglement in holography.
 Thus, it is evident from this that there is no GHZ-type tripartite entanglement in holography~\cite{Akers:2019gcv,Iizuka:2025bcc}.